 1. Slant Board VMO Squat/Cyclist Squat

-The VMO or cyclist squat is simply a heel elevated squat using the slant board.
+The VMO or cyclist squat is a type of heel elevated squat performed on the slant board.

 You can do these with just your bodyweight or you can use kettlebells, dumbbells, or even a barbell.